 The Promise of Today’s Factory Jobs

-in Jobs, Sustainability/by MAM TeamE-mail: eporter@nytimes.com Twitter: @portereduardo
+Jobs, SustainabilityE-mail: eporter@nytimes.com Twitter: @portereduardo

 Mr. Bink’s enthusiasm has echoed from the factory floor all the way to Washington.
 During his State of the Union Message, President Obama wove Master Lock’s tale of repatriated jobs into a narrative of recovery that could serve him well in November.
 “We have a huge opportunity, at this moment, to bring manufacturing back,” the president said.
 “But we have to seize it.”